pilollipietro/ardesia/README.md

 Ardesia the free digital sketchpad

 options:
   --verbose ,           -V              Enable verbose mode to see the logs --decorate,           -d              Decorate the window with the borders --gravity ,           -g              Set the gravity of the bar.
-Possible values are: east [default] west north south
-  --font ,      -f              Set the font family for the text window.
 Possible values are:
-                                serif [default]
+                                        east [default]
-                                sans-serif
-                                monospace
+                                        west
+                                        north
+                                        south
-  --leftmargin, -l              Set the left margin in text window to set after hitting Enter --tabsize,    -t              Set the tabsize in pixel in text window --help    ,	-h		Shows the help screen
-  --version ,	-v		Show version information and exit
+  --leftmargin,         -l              Set the left margin in text window to set after hitting Enter --tabsize,            -t              Set the tabsize in pixel in text window --coverage,           -c              Set whether to fit to (monitor|area|full) --tools-monitor,      -m              Set which monitor has the tools window appear (default: 1) --workspace-monitor,  -M              Set which monitor the main window will appear over (default: 1) -x                                    Set the x position of the main window (default: 0) -y                                    Set the y position of the main window (default: 0) --width,                              Set the width of the main window (default: 200) --height,                             Set the height of the main window (default: 200) --opaque,             -o              Force the main window to be opaque and not transparent --help    ,           -h              Shows the help screen --version ,           -v              Shows version information and exit

 filename:                               The interactive Whiteboard Common File (iwb)
 </pre>